 Back in 2014 Kaliningrad was a creaky military outpost awaiting improvements even though some popularized wargames showed it contributing a host of battalion tactical groups to an invasion of the Baltics.
 Reorganizing around a division will give the enclave a much stronger ground force, but its more significant implication is the addition of more artillery and MLRS systems, which will allow the units based there to ‘interdict’ with fires and strike systems ground lines of communication without leaving Russian territory.
 The air defense and anti-ship component has seen significant upgrades, along with sensors, like over the horizon radar, and greater functionality for strike systems (ability to strike targets on land or at sea).
 It’s going to get a bit dense in Kaliningrad with all those units, and in the event of a military contingency it will be pretty hard to ignore or leave a formation this large along one’s flank, especially now that there is a tank regiment that can conduct maneuver without having to support motor rifle regiments (which have their own dedicated tank battalions.)

 Invariably when considering force expansion plans people ask two questions: can they afford it, and do they have the people?
 The defense budget is quite large, with substantial purchasing power, and not expected to meaningfully decline.
 Russia’s problem is defense industrial capacity, less the money allocated to procurement/modernization.
 So yes, they can afford the kit.
-There is also no shortage of people, even though erroneous reports crop up frequently suggesting there will be some kind of manpower shortage.
+There is also no shortage of people demographics-wise, even though erroneous reports crop up frequently suggesting there will be fewer young Russians available for conscription.
 If anything, availability should increase until 2033, but there is a limit on overall resources, which results in choices between capability, capacity, and readiness.
 Therefore, the active force is not growing in total size even as larger formations get announced.
 That is a choice on prioritization.
 Contract servicemen cost money.
-Consequently, we are seeing a decrement to overall readiness as the price of a larger force structure with better capability.
+Consequently, we are seeing a significant decrement to overall readiness as the price of a larger force structure with better capability.
+Formations expand, but they’re not effectively manned.
 So, this shift to divisions ultimately yields a partial mobilization structure, and it will prove to be the case in Kaliningrad as well.

 P.S.
 FOI has a new report out on the Baltic Fleet by Jonas Kjellén that folks should check out.